cbh6/anchor-crawler/README.md

 - To build the docker image we can navigate to the project root and execute `docker build -t anchor-crawler .`
 - Next step would be running the docker image by executing `docker run -e NODE_ENV=production -d -p 5000:5000 anchor-crawler:latest`
+- The app can be accessed on `localhost:5000`

 ## To take into account: